MolBIFFM/diana/README.md

 post-translational modification.

-The enrichment of CORUM protein complexes, Gene Ontology terms, and Reactome pathways by protein-protein interaction networks and their separate communities can be assessed as well as the distribution of changes across communities.
+The enrichment of CORUM protein complexes, Gene Ontology terms, and Reactome pathways by protein-protein interaction networks and their communities can be assessed as well as the distribution of mass spectrometric measurements across communities.

 In addition to protein-protein interaction networks, networks of Gene Ontology terms or Reactome pathways, reporting enrichment of each entity by these